syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ## Binding data to the DataGrid component

 Now, get SQL data using Dapper and bind it to the DataGrid component.
-To bind the database table to Syncfusion Blazor DataGrid, use the [custom data binding feature](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) here.
+To bind the database table to Syncfusion&reg; Blazor DataGrid, use the [custom data binding feature](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) here.

 The following points must be considered for creating a custom adaptor.